aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 6 Configure DNS settings in Azure.md

 1. Alternatively, you can enter the command nslookup testvm2.contoso.com and verify that you receive a successful name resolution record for VM2.

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ What is the difference between Azure DNS and Azure Private DNS?
-Provide examples of when to use Azure private DNS.
-+ What is the purpose of auto registration when creating an Azure DNS zone?

-## Learn more with self-paced training

-+ [Introduction to Azure DNS](https://learn.microsoft.com/training/modules/intro-to-azure-dns/).
-This module explains what Azure DNS does, how it works, and when you should choose to use Azure DNS as a solution to meet your organization’s needs.
-+ [Host your domain on Azure DNS](https://learn.microsoft.com/training/modules/host-domain-azure-dns/).
-In this module, you create a DNS zone and DNS records to map the domain to an IP address.
-You also test to ensure the domain name resolves to your web server.

 ## Key takeaways

 Congratulations on completing the lab.
 Here are the main takeaways for this lab.